pineboat/pineboat.github.io/content/post/css-selectors-selenium-webdriver-find-element-xpath-replaced.md

 image_credit: "image created via carbon.now.sh"
 ---

-A wide variety of locators are being used in Selenium Web Driver automation.
-CSS selector comes last when you ask the question, "What are all the locators do you use frequently and why?"
+A wide variety of locators are being used in Selenium Web Driver automation. **CSS selectors** come last when you ask the question, "What are all the locators do you use frequently and why?"

-`XPath` tops the list as one size fits all solution.
+**XPath** tops the list as one size fits all solution.
 There is also a tendency to use `XPath` even when a proper `id` is available.

-Often, it is also lack of exposure to CSS selectors.
+Often, it is also lack of exposure to CSS selectors that drives them towards other options.
 People have mentioned that they are able to get the job done with other selectors.
 Fair enough, no harm was done.

-Why do you have to pay attention to CSS selectors?
+## Why do you have to pay attention to CSS selectors?

 Answer this question.
 When you want to put a nail on the wall, will you use a brick, cobblestone or hammer?